cuducos/whiskyton/README.md

 Installation
 -----------

+1. Clone the repository: `$ git clone git@github.com:cuducos/whiskyton.git`.

+2. Go to the repository folder: `$ cd whiskython`.

-1. If you want, get your [virtualenv](https://pypi.python.org/pypi/virtualenv) running.
+3. If you want, get your [virtualenv](https://pypi.python.org/pypi/virtualenv) running there.

-2. Install the dependencies: `$ pip install -r requirements.txt`.
+4. Install the dependencies: `$ pip install -r requirements.txt`.

-3. Create and feedthe database `$ python manage.py db upgrade`.
+5. Create and feed the database: `$ python manage.py db upgrade`.

-4. Run the server `$ python manage.py runserver`
+6. Run the server: `$ python manage.py runserver`.

-If you want to get rid of an older version of the cache for SVG charts, just run `$ python /contrib/clean_chart_cache.py`.
+7. If you want to get rid of the cache of SVG charts: `$ python /contrib/clean_chart_cache.py`.

 Thanks
 ------